5 Software Overview

 Routine Access

-To get to the Routines area of the interface, select Routines from the upper left of the Move Robot view.
+To get to the Routines area of the interface, return to the home page.

 Existing Routines will be shown in the main window, and can be viewed and edited by clicking on them.
-To create a new routine select New Routine.
+To create a new routine select New.

 Routine Name